-Successful applicants will have been preparing their application up to 2 years in advance of the UCAS admissions cycle.
-The long process is necessary in order to ensure that successful applicants are the right calibre to become future doctors.
-Here are our 5 key steps to help you get in for Medicine:
+If you are interested in studying Medicine, you’ll need to start preparing your application up to 2 years in advance of the UCAS admissions cycle.
+This is a long, but necessary, process to make sure you have all the right criteria to be a successful future doctor.
+Here are our 5 key steps to help you get in for Medicine.

-The vast majority of medical schools require a combination of Biology and Chemistry.
-The third option does not necessarily have to be Maths or Physics; other essay subjects like English Literature, History, or a Modern Language can be equally desirable.
+Most medical schools require a combination of Biology and Chemistry.
+The third option doesn’t have to be Maths or Physics; other essay subjects like English Literature, History, or a Modern Language can be equally desirable.

 The A Level entry requirements for medicine vary from AAA – A*A*A. This is a tough goal, so you need to be realistic with yourself from the start.
-You need to sit down early on and consider whether these grades are achievable; you cannot get onto an undergraduate medicine course without them.
+Consider whether these grades are achievable; as it is difficult to get into an undergraduate medicine course without them.

 For example, if you’ve done really well in the UCAT, use this to your advantage and apply to the schools that have a high weighting for this in their application process.
 If you look on a course website and see that their UCAT cut off score is usually above what you achieved, don’t risk it.

-Wherever you apply, ensure you fulfil ALL the entry requirements for that course.
-You can only apply to 4 medical schools (unlike the usual 5 choices for other courses) so it’s even more important that you don’t waste an application if you don’t have the right GCSE grades, or the necessary UCAT score.
+Wherever you apply, make sure that you fulfill all the entry requirements for that course.
+You can only apply to 4 medical schools (unlike the usual 5 choices for other courses) so it’s even more important that every application counts.

-Location is an important factor to consider for any degree course.
-However, becoming a doctor will take upwards of 5 years, so you must be certain that the university is somewhere you want to live, as well as study.
+Location is another important factor to consider for any degree course.
+However, becoming a doctor will take upwards of 5 years, so you must be certain that both the university and the location are right for you.